UNICEFECAR/parenting-app-bebbo-mobile/README.md

     - Follow the prompts to enter details such as passwords, organizational information, etc.

-    5.2. *Add the Keystore File to Your Project*
+    5.2. *Add a keystore file to the project*

     - *Navigate to Your Project Directory:*
       - Open your project in your file explorer or terminal.